GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

    program-specific option, typically **-E** and sometimes an option **-Z** would be needed as well.
 This information is now all passed via **-p** and applies across all GMT plotting programs.

+*  Programs that read data tables can control how records with NaNs are handled with the new **-s** option.

 *  All plot programs can take a new **-t** option to modify the PDF transparency level for that layer.
 However, as PostScript has no provision for